 - A need for protection to be placed strategically at the center of humanitarian response

-Can we see any progress?
-Three pieces of work where results-based protection has helped to provide a strategic shift within humanitarian action include:
+Five pieces of work where Results-Based Protection has helped to provide a strategic shift within humanitarian action include:

 - The endorsement of the IASC Humanitarian Protection Policy,